 What is the best social media channel for a business on a small budget?

 If you have no, or very little, advertising budget for social media, then you will need to grow your online presence organically, by spending time finding, following and engaging with your potential customers.

 The good news is that this method, even though it doesn’t have the scalability of Facebook ads, still produces excellent results.

 The best social media channels to find, follow, engage and build a strong presence on, with a minimal budget, are Twitter, Instagram and LinkedIn.

-YouTube is another great social media channel where you can grow organically, as long as you’re producing high quality content on a regular basis.
+YouTube is another great social media channel where you can generate high intent YouTube leads for free, as long as you’re producing high quality content on a regular basis.